absDL/absDL.github.io/README.md

 Most of them were crudely optimized for the Technion ultracold fermions lab apparatus and will need variation in order to fit other use-cases.
 We encourage you to contribute your insights to our project!

-absDNN repository is provided and maintained by Yoav Sagi’s [ultracold fermions research group](https://phsites.technion.ac.il/sagi/) from Technion – Israel Institute of Technology.
+absDNN repository is provided and maintained by Yoav Sagi’s [ultracold fermions research group](https://phsites.technion.ac.il/sagi/) from the Technion – Israel Institute of Technology.

 ## Environment: